+Introduction

-Introduction This Statement of Investment Principles (SIP) has been prepared by the Trustee of the University of Oxford Staff Pension Scheme (the Scheme) to comply with the requirements of the Pensions Acts 1995, as amended, the Occupational Pension Schemes (Investment) Regulations 2005 and to reflect the Government's Voluntary Code of Conduct for Institutional Investment in the UK.
+This Statement of Investment Principles (SIP) has been prepared by the Trustee of the University of Oxford Staff Pension Scheme (the Scheme) to comply with the requirements of the Pensions Acts 1995, as amended, the Occupational Pension Schemes (Investment) Regulations 2005 and to reflect the Government's Voluntary Code of Conduct for Institutional Investment in the UK.

 This SIP applies to the Defined Benefit Section only.
 There is a separate SIP for the Defined Contribution Section.

 The Scheme Trustee has consulted with the University, on behalf of the employers with active members in the Scheme, on the content of this document.

+Effective Date

+This SIP is effective from Jul 10, 2024

+1. Strategy

+Investment Objectives

-Effective Date This SIP is effective from 1 October 2020.
-1. Strategy Investment Objectives The Trustee's objectives for the Defined Benefit Scheme are that: The Scheme's assets are invested in such a way that sufficient money is available to meet the liability to provide benefits to the members of the Scheme as they fall due.
-The Scheme's assets are invested to generate sufficient investment return to meet the Recovery Plan set out in the 2019 Actuarial Valuation.
-The Scheme's funding position - its assets relative to its liabilities, remains at an adequate level.
-The long term nature of the investment strategy, and the strength of the employers' covenant, means that the Trustee is prepared to accept a degree of short term volatility in the funding position.
-The Scheme has the necessary liquidity to pay benefits as they become due.
-(This is not a constraint at the present time, as the contributions are more than sufficient to meet expected benefit payments in the next few years.)
+The Trustee's objectives for the Defined Benefit Scheme are that:

+- The Scheme's assets are invested in such a way that sufficient money is available to meet the liability to provide benefits to the members of the Scheme as they fall due. - The Scheme's funding position its assets relative to its liabilities, remains at an adequate level.
+The long-term nature of the investment strategy, and the strength of the employers' covenant, means that the Trustee is able to accept a degree of short-term volatility in the funding position. - The Scheme has the necessary liquidity to pay benefits as they become due.

-The latest Actuarial Valuation determined that a return of Gilts + 2.5% per annum was required in order to eliminate the deficit over the period of the Recovery Plan (the Recovery Plan is expected to run until 31 January 2028).
-The asset allocation below has been chosen with the aim of achieving this return or better, at an acceptable level of risk.
-During the period of the Recovery Plan the contributions are expected to exceed benefit payments, meaning that the Scheme is a long term investor with the freedom to invest in illiquid assets and benefit from the illiquidity premium expected to be received from such assets.
+Allocation of Assets

+Asset allocation is considered regularly by the Trustee and reviewed in detail in conjunction with (or following) each actuarial valuation.
+The latest Investment Strategy Review was carried out in conjunction with the March 2022 actuarial valuation, which concluded in June 2023.

+This actuarial valuation showed a surplus in the Scheme's funding position relative to its technical provisions.

-The Trustee divides the assets of the Schemes into six broad asset classes - Equity, Property, Other Illiquids, Credit, Illiquid Credit and Matching.
-These are described in more detail below, with some examples of specific types of asset included in each class.
+The Trustee divides the assets of the Schemes into five broad asset classes - Equity, Other Illiquids, Credit, Illiquid Credit and Matching.
+These are described in more detail below, with some examples of specific types of assets included in each class.
 These examples are not exhaustive.

 - Equity This includes public equity.
-Public equity can be either actively or passively managed. - Property This would include all types of property investments, including: direct property; long-lease property; property debt; and residential property either publicly or privately rented. - Other Illiquids This covers illiquid assets that do not fall into one of the other asset classes, and would include investments in infrastructure and infrastructure debt. - Credit This includes corporate bond holdings but also more diversified credit investments such as Multi-Asset Credit. - Illiquid Credit This includes a range of private lending strategies. - Matching Matching assets are assets providing duration with the aim of offering protection against movements in long term interest rates or expected inflation; the value of the matching assets is expected to respond to movements in interest rates or inflation in a similar way to the value of the Scheme's liabilities.
+Public equity can be either actively or passively managed. - Other Illiquids This covers illiquid assets that do not fall into one of the other asset classes, and would include investments in infrastructure and infrastructure debt.

+- Credit This includes corporate bond holdings. - Illiquid Credit This includes a range of private lending strategies. - Matching Matching assets are assets providing duration with the aim of offering protection against movements in long term interest rates or expected inflation; the value of the matching assets is expected to respond to movements in interest rates or inflation in a similar way to the value of the Scheme's liabilities.
+This includes Liability Driven Investment (LDI).